Import Duty From Mexico to US in 2026: Rates by Product

 Quick answer

 For many Mexico-origin goods that properly qualify under USMCA, the US import duty rate is still effectively 0%.
 That is the big advantage.
-But if the goods fail USMCA origin rules, or if the importer cannot support the claim, duty can revert to the standard HTS rate and any other currently applicable tariff layers.
-Product-specific tariffs, especially Section 232 categories like steel and aluminum, can still matter.
+But if the goods fail USMCA origin rules, or if the importer cannot support the claim, duty can revert to the standard HTS rate plus the current additional Mexico tariff treatment.
+Product-specific tariffs, especially Section 232 categories like steel, aluminum, autos, auto parts, copper, and derivatives, can still matter.
 In other words, Mexico can be the cheapest route into the US, but only if the origin analysis is real and documented.

 For Shopify merchants, the practical planning rule is simple: do not put “Mexico = 0%” into your margin model.
 Put “USMCA-qualified Mexico origin = potentially 0%, subject to classification, origin support, and product-specific measures.”
 That phrasing is less catchy, but it is much closer to how customs risk actually works.